-- Bachelor's degree in nursing from a ACEN or CCNE accredited program. - Cumulative GPA of 3.0 on a 4.0 scale. - Current licensure as an RN with at least one year (two years preferred) of professional RN practice. - Completion of basic life support for healthcare providers. - FNP track specific: Advanced Cardiovascular Life Support (ACLS) and the Pediatric Advanced Life Support (PALS) certifications. - Three letters of recommendation. - Personal essay. - Successful completion of undergraduate statistics course.
+- Bachelor's degree in nursing from a ACEN or CCNE accredited program. - Cumulative GPA of 3.0 on a 4.0 scale. - Current licensure as an RN with at least one year (two years preferred) of professional RN practice. - Completion of basic life support for healthcare providers. - FNP track specific: Advanced Cardiovascular Life Support (ACLS) and the Pediatric Advanced Life Support (PALS) certifications. - Three letters of recommendation. - · Personal essay.